Catalan Sign Language

-Catalan Sign Language (Llengua de signes catalana, LSC; [ˈʎeŋɡwə ðə ˈsiŋnəs kətəˈlanə]) is a sign language used by around 18,000 people in different areas of Spain including Barcelona and Catalonia.
+Catalan Sign Language (Llengua de signes catalana, LSC; [ˈʎeŋɡwə ðə ˈsiŋnəs kətəˈlanə]) is a sign language used by around 18,000 people in different areas of Spain including Catalonia.
 As of 2012, the Catalan Federation for the Deaf estimates 25,000 LSC signers and roughly 12,000 deaf people around the Catalan lands.
 It has about 50% intelligibility with Spanish Sign Language (LSE).
 On the basis of mutual intelligibility, lexicon, and social attitudes, linguists have argued that LSC and LSE are distinct languages.

 Since 1994, LSC has had official status, due to a law to promote the language promulgated by the Generalitat de Catalunya.
 Catalonia was the first Spanish Autonomous Community to approve a law for a sign language.

 The Catalan Federation of Deaf People (FESOCAT) is an NGO founded in 1979 to represent and to defend the rights of deaf associations and individuals to achieve a full social participation and integration.
-FESOCA organises several courses, activities and meetings.
+FESOCAT organises several courses, activities, and meetings.
 In 2007, a bill was passed in Spain referred to as the "Bill of Deaf People" which was designed to cover sign language issues.

 There are research groups for LSC, such as ILLESCAT (LSC Study Centre).
 This centre studies the evolution of the language, makes linguistic studies and creates new neologisms.
 The 'Platform for Linguistic and Cultural Rights for LSC Users' a.k.a.
 LSC, Ara! carried out a law to promote this language in the Statute of Autonomy.

 Classification

 Wittmann (1991) suspects that LSC may be part of the French Sign Language family, but transmission to Catalonia would have happened early, and is not easy to demonstrate.
-Likewise, a Linguistic Professor from the University of Coruna who specializes in LSC, found that the difference between a language like this and oral languages is the use of "neutral space" in front of the signer when speaking on real life situations as well as the use of visual character.
+Likewise, a Linguistic Professor from the University of La Coruña who specializes in LSC, found that the difference between a language like this and oral languages is the use of "neutral space" in front of the signer when speaking on real life situations as well as the use of visual character.